-To aid in system debug, the ADC08D1020 has the capability of providing a test pattern at the four output ports completely independent of the input signal.
+To aid in system debug, the ADC08DL500 has the capability of providing a test pattern at the four output ports completely independent of the input signal.
 The ADC is disengaged and a test pattern generator is connected to the outputs including OR.
-The test pattern output is the same in DES mode and non-DES mode.
 Each port is given a unique 8-bit word, alternating between 1's and 0's as described in Table 16 and Table 17.